-With this method of localisation, non-formulary items will be disabled and prescribers will not be able to issue the medication unless the "Override CCG formulary" tick box is selected.
+With this method of localisation, local non-formulary items will be disabled and prescribers will not be able to issue the medication unless the "Override Local formulary" tick box is selected.
 This method is used on formularies where prescribers may wish to prescribe off formulary for specific patients, for example COPD.
-Examples of when the prescribers may wish to use a non-formulary CCG inhaler would be for patients with manual dexterity problems, low inspiratory flow or other issues which can affect inhaler usage.
+Examples of when the prescribers may wish to use a non-formulary inhaler would be for patients with manual dexterity problems, low inspiratory flow or other issues which can affect inhaler usage.
 This method not only supports the use of local guidelines and formularies but also supports prescribers to provide the best care to their patient following best practice.

 As guidelines are updated and new products come to market, the formularies will be reviewed and new products will be added.
 It remains the responsibility of the local authority to advise us of which products should be disabled on the formulary.

 Formularies that are localised like this include: Asthma, COPD and Diabetes.